HB9VQQ/QLog/README.md

 - Solves the Spiderbeam Yagi + 40m add-on dipole problem: the dipole radiates broadside (perpendicular to boom) while Yagi elements radiate end-fire, requiring a −90° offset on 40m
 - When QLog sends a rotor command, it applies the per-band offset if defined, otherwise the global offset

+**FlexRadio RTTY Mode Fix** — correct mode logging when using a FlexRadio 6xxx via Hamlib:

+- Hamlib reports `PKTLSB` for RTTY mode on FlexRadio rigs, causing QLog to display and log QSOs as SSB/LSB
+- This edition maps `PKTLSB` to `RTTY` automatically when a FlexRadio rig is detected
+- DIGU/PKTUSB continues to log as SSB as expected

 **Satellite/Dark Map Tiles** — replaces the default OpenStreetMap tiles with Esri imagery:

 - Three base layers via layer control: Satellite (Esri World Imagery + labels), Dark (Esri Dark Gray Canvas), and OpenStreetMap